john-warner/Modstache/README.md

 #### Modify model when form changes

-The reactive feature for SStache is one way, meaning that UI elements are modified when the data is changed.
+The reactive feature for Modstache is one way, meaning that UI elements are modified when the data is changed.
 It is possible to modify the model data when a UI form element is modified by tying an event, such as onchange, to a function that modified the model member.
-This can be handled with the SStache specifier by assigning the event to a property/data pairing using '>' as a separator.
+This can be handled with the Modstache specifier by assigning the event to a property/data pairing using '>' as a separator.

 This HTML will modify the message property of the data when the input text is changed:
  ```html
     <input {}="onchange:value>message" />
 ```

 You can also assign the property or attribute to a function in the model.
-The function will be passed the property value and the SStache context.
+The function will be passed the property value and the Modstache context.

 ### Modstache.options